ishwarighule/tinyStore/README.md

 # tinyStore

 This is an e-commerce web application.
 I have build the web application.
-This is build using HTML, CSS and Javascript.
+This is build using HTML, CSS and PHP.
 It contains adding products to cart, different pages, registration and login form.
 It includes different sections of products.

 ![1](https://user-images.githubusercontent.com/87072876/141235023-1310026f-5ae2-49a2-b9ed-a13479baa4ba.PNG)